d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ### 3.2 Weak-field gravitational structure

 The displacement program then extends the framework beyond the homogeneous regime.
-Here the starting postulate is that mass-energy displaces the transport-supporting structure and that changes in this displacement propagate causally at the medium speed.
+Here the working postulate should be read in its narrower source-side form: intra-nuclear action -- the internal dynamics of nuclear-scale excitation structure -- sources displacement of the transport-supporting structure, while the scalar mass-energy assigned to matter is the downstream bulk measure of that sourcing capacity.
+Changes in this displacement propagate causally at the medium speed.
 In the static spherical case, this yields the equilibrium displacement geometry, the cumulative displacement field, and the Newtonian limit.

 From that weak-field structure, the framework develops or recovers the following familiar results: